 Let’s take a quick look at how you can try out DIY golfing at home.

 The internet has made the search for affordable clubs simple.
 Though pros use a range of fourteen clubs for specialty shots, beginners can keep it simple with four different clubs: a driver for long shots, a putter for short shots, a wood club for long-range shots, and an iron for versatile shots.

 Want to keep it super-basic?
 You’ll only need a putter and driver.
 Those with budgetary considerations can purchase used clubs online or new clubs at discount stores.
 New beginner sets run as low as £100.

 Finding equipment is the first step.
 Next, beginners can set up an at-home net to start practicing their drives.
-Though many think that learning to golf requires membership to a driving range, all they need is a reliable net and a bit of space at home.
+Though many think that learning to golf requires membership to a driving range, all they need is a reliable net, complete golf bag accessories, and a bit of space at home.

 Find suitable piping to create a frame (PVC works great).
 Next, construct a frame that fits your spatial needs.
 Those building outside can dig holes to anchor the frame, while those working on a synthetic surface can use weights.
 Remember, you’ll be driving balls into the net, so it will need a bit of reinforcement to stay grounded.